Chatter-Software-Development/ChatterSync/README.md

 * If you are unable to connect to the Raspberry Pi, make sure that you have the correct protocol selected.
 The Raspberry Pi only supports the `sftp` protocol.
 * If you are unable to connect to the Raspberry Pi, make sure that you have the correct port selected.
 The Raspberry Pi uses port 22.
 * If you are unable to connect to the Raspberry Pi, make sure that you have the correct path selected.
 The Raspberry Pi uses `/mnt/chatterchattersync/` as the default path.
+* If the machine is unable to read the USB, first test it on your PC to make sure you see the volume connected.
+If you do not see the volume connected, the issue is likely your USB cable.
+Try a different cable.
+* If your PC is able to see the USB volume, but your machine is not able, there may be an issue either with compatability or with the amount of power supplied.
+Try using a powered USB hub, or attach another power source to the Raspberry Pi on the port marked `PWR IN` (still use the `USB` port for data transmission).

 ## FAQ
 * Does this send my data to Chatter?
 No.